iamnotanonymous/MythoGenZ_Game_MayoorSchool/README.md

 All Assets used are in the assets Folder.

-All Scripts Used are also in the assets Folder(Written In C#[Language USed in Unity]).
+All Scripts Used are also in the assets Folder(Written In C#[Language Used in Unity]).

-*Made with Unity
+*Made with Unity 3D

 - By MythoGenZ Team from Mayoor School